Bhutan Visitor Guide

 - Bhutan now has fewer ATM machines, due to the introduction of local banking apps, so it is essential you carry USD and/or INR to cover your purchases while in Bhutan.

-- You can obtain Bhutanese Ngultrum from the Paro airport bank on arrival, however there is no airport facility for exchanging unused Nu when departing Paro.
+- There is no airport banking facility for exchanging unused Nu when departing Paro.

 - There continues to be an on-going problem with Credit Card acceptance.
 Please carry extra US$/INR currency.

-- Australian dollars can be exchanged for Bhutanese Ngultrum at the Paro airport bank on arrival.
+- Australian dollars can be exchanged for Bhutanese Ngultrum at the Paro airport bank.

 - During Festival periods banks will be closed for up to 4 days at a time – please be prepared!!